Disclaimer. No profit was made from this story and no infringements of rights is intended.

 Hands carefully helped Tim into a safer horizontal position.
 Minutes continued to tick by as Rama tried without success to get the young sentinel out of his zone and back in touch with the outside world.

 Tim's senses had never been acute although recently he had begun to suffer sensory spikes and have variations in both his control and the strength of his gifts.
 Kate's death had seemed to have triggered a growth surge in his abilities that Tim was thrown by.
 As he had reached for the drinks he had been surprised to catch a whiff of something so delightful that all of his attention was on identifying that scent.
 Nutmeg, musk, sunlight and...what is it.

 Unknown to Timothy the situation around him was getting desperate as Rama had been replaced at his side by the more seasoned bonded guides and sentinel's.
 It became apparent that if something wasn't done soon this could be a major zone, which would mean hospitalization.

 "Is he breathing?"

-"Let me though," said a voice from the back as one of the catering staff hired for the event pushed his way through.
-"I have some medic training."
-The teenager knelt by the head of the sentinel and carefully shook the broad shoulders.
-"Sentinel can you hear me.
-If you can follow my voice back from wherever you are.
-Come on sunshine, can you blink those beautiful green eyes for me."
-A strong hand came to gently massage Tim's hands as the other lightly stroked his face.
-"Timothy?"
-The young face glanced up at the crowd questioning the name that he had heard screamed by the young Asian girl that had been by sentinel earlier and one of the onlookers nodded.
+"Let me through," said a voice from the back as one of the catering staff hired for the event pushed his way through.
+"I have some training."
+The teenager came through with such confidence that no one impeded his way and he knelt by the head of the sentinel and carefully shook Tim's broad shoulders.
+"Sentinel hear me, follow my voice back from wherever you are.
+Feel my hands on your skin.
+Come on Sunshine, can you blink those beautiful green eyes for me."
+A strong hand came to softly stroke on either side of Tim's face.
+"Sentinel."
+This was breathed over his face.

 "You're a guide?"